FAForever/db/README.md

                mysql:5.7

 ### Updating the database
-In order to update an existing database to the newest schema version, execute:
+In order to update an existing database to the newest schema version, first you need to build it from within the directory:

+    docker build -t faf-db-migrations .

+Once the docker image was built you can start it:

     docker run --network="faf" \
                -e FLYWAY_URL=jdbc:mysql://faf-db/faf?useSSL=false \